privacyidea/privacyidea/doc/eventhandler/index.rst

 user has no tokens left (token_number == 0) of to notify the administrator if the user has to many tokens assigned.

+**tokeninfo**

+The tokeninfo condition can compare any arbitrary tokeninfo field against a fixed value.
+You can compare strings and integers.
+Integers are converted automatically.
+Valid compares are:

+    myValue == 1000
+    myValue > 1000
+    myValue < 99
+    myTokenInfoField == EnrollmentState
+    myTokenInfoField < ABC
+    myTokenInfoField > abc

+"myValue" and "myTokenInfoField" being any possible tokeninfo fields.

 Available Handler Modules
 -------------------------